Shl1ck/shlick-hub/README.md

 # shlick-hub
 this is a first step into git creation.
-Iam ninsntirelesure what the value in this is. but it might help stage an update of wordpresW
+I am not sure what the value in this is, but it might help stage an update of wordpress